GannettDigital/api-docs/source/includes/_xmedia.md

 ### Usage
 Use GET to retrieve campaign performance metrics for the Cross Media Optimization (XMO) campaigns.

 The data returned will include impressions, leads, clicks, calls, qualified_web_events, web_events, emails, chats and totals of the leads.
 Please note chats will be reported as 0 in this API.
-Please use the XOM channel metrics API to get the chat counts.
+Please use the XMO channel metrics API to get the chat counts.
 The total leads are based on all web events.

 ### Parameters